foen-admin-ch/groundwater-extreme-analysis/README.md

 ## Running Notebooks using Renkulab

-The simplest way to run the notebooks is to use Renkulab.
-This service not only allows sharing code but also gives the opportunity to run and reproduce the results.
+The simplest way to run the notebooks is to use [Renkulab](https://renkulab.io).
+This service allows to run and reproduce the results without having to setup your own environment.

 Once logged into the platform Renku, the user can execute the notebooks using a computing environment provided by the platform called a session.
-The first step is to create your own copy of the project by clicking on the “fork” button.
-Once the project has been successfully forked, i.e., that you have you own copy of the project, you can simply click on the “Start” button to a JupyterLab environment that will allow you to run the notebooks without having to worry about installing any software and/or packages.
+From the [project page](https://renkulab.io/p/dscc/estimation-of-return-periods-of-the-groundwater-level), simply click on the “Launch” button to start a JupyterLab environment that will allow you to run the notebooks without having to worry about installing any software and/or packages.

 For a detailed presentation of Renkulab’s functionalities, extensive tutorials are available [here](https://docs.renkulab.io/en/stable/docs/users/getting-started/).